-Topical applications are an option to provide analgesia for frail elders, as there is minimal to no systemic absorption of the drug.^{96,97} A potential drawback of topical analgesics is the need to apply directly to the painful area (in many cases, several times a day), which may be a challenge for some older adults with limited range of motion, functional skills, or cognition.
-Although found to have low effect sizes in management of pain from peripheral neuropathy, topical agents rate high for values, preferences and tolerability.98 of Pain.
+Topical applications are an option to provide analgesia for frail elders, as there is minimal to no systemic absorption of the drug. ^{58,59} A potential drawback of topical analgesics is the need to apply directly to the painful area (in many cases, several times a day), which may be a challenge for some older adults with limited range of motion, functional skills, or cognition.
+Although found to have low effect sizes in management of pain from peripheral neuropathy, topical agents rate high for values, preferences and tolerability.
+60

+A systematic review and meta-analysis of 229 studies on pharmacotherapy for neuropathic pain was authored by the Neuropathic Pain Special Interest Group of the International Association for the Study of Pain.
 It included reviews of several topical agents.
-A "weak recommendation" was given for capsaicin 8% patches (high quality evidence) and lidocaine 5% patches (low quality evidence).99
+A "weak recommendation" was given for capsaicin 8% patches (high quality evidence) and lidocaine 5% patches (low quality evidence).
+(See table below from Finnerup et al.).

-A systematic review and meta-analysis of 229 studies on pharmacotherapy for neuropathic pain was authored by the Neuropathic Pain Special Interest Group of the International Association for the Study

-A 2021 review by Kocot-Kepska, et al. examined 23 randomized controlled trials (RCTs) and multiple case series and other reports on topical therapies, with a focus on mechanistic features of various therapies.100 The highest quality data supported lidocaine 5% patches, capsaicin 8% patches and botulinum toxin-A injections for localized neuropathic pain conditions.
+A 2021 review by Kocot-Kepska, et al. examined 23 randomized controlled trials (RCTs) and multiple case series and other reports on topical therapies were examined, with a focus on mechanistic features of various therapies.
+The highest quality data supported lidocaine 5% patches, capsaicin 8% patches and botulinum toxin-A injections for localized neuropathic pain conditions.
 The authors advocate the use of topical agents due to excellent safety profiles and patient tolerability, especially for frail patients.
-Additionally, topical agents may target the underlying mechanisms of peripheral sensitization, which, if reduced early in the disease state, may reduce the development of central sensitization and overall worsening of the neuropathic pain condition.101
+Additionally, topical agents may target the underlying mechanisms of peripheral sensitization, which, if reduced early in the disease state, may reduce the development of central sensitization and overall worsening of the neuropathic pain condition.63

-Lidocaine 5% patches were developed in the 1990's and are FDA-approved for postherpetic neuralgia.102 Small studies have tested them in other conditions, including knee osteoarthritis and low back pain.^{103,104} They are generally considered safe to use, with minimal systemic absorption.105 Lidocaine can be measured at low levels in plasma following its application onto the skin however like most of the transdermal patches intended for local therapy resultant plasma drug concentrations pose low risk for systemic toxicities.106
+Lidocaine 5% patches were developed in the 1990's and are FDA-approved for postherpetic neuralgia.64 Small studies have tested them in other conditions, including knee osteoarthritis and low back pain.^{65,66} They are generally considered safe to use, with minimal systemic absorption.67

 Wolf et al. performed an analysis of 32 publications to determine the analgesia effectiveness and side effect profile of lidocaine 5% patches compared to pregabalin, gabapentin, capsaicin and placebo.
 They determined that lidocaine 5% patch is similar in efficacy to gabapentin, and more effective than capsaicin and pregabalin (when assessing change in pain from baseline).
-The lidocaine 5% patch had fewer clinically significant adverse effects than the systemic agents.107 Although given a "weak" recommendation in the Finnerup (2015) meta-analysis, the authors indicate that topical agents such as lidocaine 5% patches may be a first-line therapy for older and frail adults who cannot tolerate systemic effects of oral therapies.108 Lidocaine 5% patches require a prescription and are not always covered by insurance.
+The lidocaine 5% patch had fewer clinically significant adverse effects than the systemic agents.
+Although given a "weak" recommendation in the Finnerup (2015) meta-analysis, the authors indicate that topical agents such as lidocaine 5% patches may be a first-line therapy for older and frail adults who cannot tolerate systemic effects of oral therapies.
+Lidocaine 5% patches require a prescription and are not always covered by insurance.